 These orders concerning camp security were never officially modified or rescinded, so we may assume they were followed throughout the expedition.
 The need for continual vigilance must have been apparent to every man, all the more as they progressed up the Missouri into regions known to be occupied by potentially hostile tribes.
 The hunters who ranged far from the river, and often ahead of the boats, served also as scouts; Sergeants Ordway and Floyd even referred to as "flanking" parties.
 Modifications of procedures would have been made only as necessary and prudent, given changing circumstances.
 Clark, responding to a Sioux threat at Fort Mandan with a 21-man detachment under his command, deployed flanking parties on each side, as well as a rear guard.
 During extended overland travel, sentries would also have kept track of the horses, as far as possible.

 The sergeant at the bow of the keelboat was to "keep a good look out for all danger which may approach, either of the enimy, or obstructions which may present themselves to...passage of the boat."
 Also, he was to report all other boats that came in sight, and all camps or parties of Indians in view, to the sergeant at the center, who would relay it to the commanding officers.
 Obstructions were to be reported direct to the sergeant at the helm.
 Each sergeant was to keep a separate daily journal "of all passing occurences, and such other observations on the country &c. as shall appear to them worthy of notice."
-No such special journals have been found.
+Those special journals have not been found.